VRConservation/geosp/chapters/06_sql.md

 con.table("lewo")
 ```

 If the FROM "./lew/lewo.csv" statement throws an error, try replacing the file path by right-clicking the file in your computer and selecting copy path, then passing that file path in place of "./lewo/low.csv".
-With Windows, change the slashes to / instead of \ for the file path.
+For Windows, change the slashes to / instead of \ for the file path.

 Then, count the total observations by state ({numref}`lewo_state`).